 Are Bridge students eligible to obtain student tickets to Clemson football and men's basketball games?

 Yes.
 While not included in the Bridge fee, Bridge students have the opportunity to purchase season tickets for Clemson football games.
 Single-game tickets for most football and men's basketball games may be purchased at a reduced student price.

 Can Bridge students purchase a Clemson meal plan or open a TigerStripe account?

 Yes.
-Bridge students can purchase a meal plan or open a TigerStripe account at Clemson's Tiger 1 Card office located on the first floor of Fike Recreation Center.
+Bridge students can purchase a meal plan or open a TigerStripe account at Clemson's Tiger 1 Card office located in the Hendrix Student Center.
 By depositing funds in a TigerStripe account, Bridge students can eat at the TCTC café, Clemson dining facilities, and at many local restaurants.
 Additional information about meal plans and TigerStripe can be found on the Clemson Dining Services and Tiger 1 card homepages.
 More information regarding TigerStripe and meal plans are provided at Bridge orientation.